Stonly is a decent platform for user and employee education and/or creating knowledge bases that users can engage with.

 The real interactivity, to me, is the one you can get with other user onboarding tools (scroll a bit down to the UserGuiding section to see one in action).

-Is Stonly a way much better alternative to traditional boring resource centers and knowledge bases?
+Is Stonly a better alternative to traditional boring resource centers and knowledge bases?

 Could it be even better and more engaging?